max-scw/yolov7/README.md

 ````
 ![Screencast of training start](docs%2Fscreencast_train.gif)

 This also provides already trained weights [`yolov7_training.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7_training.pt) on the [MS COCO](https://cocodataset.org/) dataset (**transfer learning**).
 Note that one should first train the head of the model if the head differs from the pre-trained dataset (e.g. different number of classes.)
 For this, freeze the body and train the network for some epochs `python train.py --freeze 60 ...` (check for how many layers the weights were transferred.
 This is printed on the console when setting up the network.
-For a *tiny YOLOv7* I have godf experiences with freezing the first 75 layers.)
+For a *tiny YOLOv7* I have good experiences with freezing the first 75 layers.)
 Afterward, run the training a second time without freezing the layers and use the final weights of the previous run as input.
 This **fine-tuning** very much likely further improves accuracy.
 This two-stage training should require less than 1/10 of the time of training the model from only partly matching weights (doing transfer learning with a random head) and of course much less than training everything from scratch.